KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 ```

 ## Additional Stack artefact notes
+SC will wrap DOM elements into **Stack artefact objects** under the following conditions:
++ Any element with a `display: block;` CSS property which has a `data-scrawl-stack` attribute discovered in the DOM during page initialization.
++ The dev-user adds a new stack to the web page using the `scrawl.addStack()` function.
++ The stack element is defined as part of a component in a front end framework - React, Angular, Vue, Svelte, etc - and the component code includes an invocation to `scrawl.getStack('stack-id-string')` as part of the component's mount functionality.

 ### Changes made to a typical DOM stack element as SC wraps it
 SC makes extensive changes to DOM stack elements as it wraps them.
 The purpose of this is to make it easier to position and animate the (absolutely positioned) direct child elements included in the stack - which is achieved using standard inline CSS styling.